pengzhi1998/Robotics_Navigation/README.md

 we were using a Turtlebot to train the policy.
 For next step, we'll use UUVSimulator to train it instead.
-* Place the designed world `empty.world` into the worlds directory.
+* Copy the designed world `empty.world`
+ and launch file `turtlebot3_empty_world.launch` from `assest/Training_environments` into the worlds directory and launch file directory respectively.
 * Install the dependencies for training.

 (3) Run the code